godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 Once your Company selects its Patron, your Fable-Maker will inform you of some additional details about it.
 Make sure you record these details, as it will include your Patron's primary Goal.
 ### Step 5.
 **Assign Manpower**
 With the charter created, its now time to fill each of the eight Jobs in the Company.
-Anyone who has a Company-Required Job automatically fills their
+Anyone who has a Company-Required Job automatically fills their their Job's slot, and then, the Fable-Maker creates NPCs to fill the roles of any remaining Jobs.
+Its common for Fable-Makers to involve the Breakers in this process, but depending on the campaign this might change.

+Once each
 ### Step 6.
 ## The Company
 ### Company Name